Louro Preto (Cordia megalantha)

 Rot Resistance: Rated as very durable.

 Workability: Some species may contain silica that will dull cutters.
-On the whole, Louro Preto is easily worked and machined with good results.
+On the whole, louro preto is easily worked and machined with good results.
 Although it has a fairly high amount of natural oils present, gluing is usually problem-free.
 (See the article on gluing oily tropical hardwoods for more information.)
 Turns and finishes well.

-Odor: Can have a pleasant, characteristic scent.
+Odor: Can have a pleasant, spicy scent.

 Pricing/Availability: Prices are likely to be high for an imported hardwood.